 While you are using the 2D distance measurement tool, double-tap to zoom the image.
 The system removes measurements from the image when it is unfrozen or when the exam ends.
-To retain the measurement on an image, acquire it (see "Acquiring Images" on page 152).
+To retain the measurement on an image, acquire it (see "Acquiring Images" on page 144).

 - 1. Obtain the 2D image you want to measure and touch - 2.
-Touch Measure

-- 4. Touch the first caliper and drag to position it. - 5.
+Touch Measure - 3.
+Touch Distance from the menu.
+The word Distance and an initial value appear at the top of the image. - 4.
+Touch the first caliper and drag to position it. - 5.
 Touch the second caliper and drag to position it.
 The results update as the distance between the calipers changes.